De-Chetachi/trade/README.md

 This Python script gathers price action data for tokens following tweets that mention them.

-* if you have a twitter and coingecko enterprise api key
+* if you have an unlimited twitter and coingecko api key
 * checkout the unlimited version in the trading folder